ekaterinadvolkova/Linux-Cheat-Sheet/README.md

 `ls -al` | Redirect all contents to a file named e.g. 'editing_final_lab'| `ls -al > editing_final_lab.txt`
 `vim` | edit file using vim | `vim editing_final_lab.txt`
 `echo` | Append to a file | `echo " ---"`
+`man` | Display the user manual of any command that we can run on the terminal `pinfo` | Launch info document viewer

 ## Shortcuts